folsen/notmIRC/README.md

     npm install coffee-script
     npm install mongoose

 You need a MongoDB database running.
 With OS X:
     brew install mongodb

-Download this source and run with
+Download the source and run it with
     coffee server.coffee